 Increased Fat Accumulation

-Research has shown that low T levels trigger visceral fat accumulation (abdominal fat storage) .
+Research published by Current Diabetes Review has shown that low T levels trigger visceral fat accumulation (abdominal fat storage) .

 The continual accumulation of fat in your gut leads to the production of an enzyme called aromatase.